SinaSalvatrice/9key_makro_master/notes.md

 ## Recommended Next Steps

-1. Decide which keymap is the canonical implementation target
+1. Continue fixing correctness issues in `reworked` before further feature work
-2. Fix correctness issues in that keymap before further feature work
+2. Verify and document the real LED strip order
-3. Verify and document the real LED strip order
+3. Normalize layer names across notes, OLED labels, and keymaps
-4. Normalize layer names across notes, OLED labels, and keymaps
+4. Extract selector, RGB, and OLED code into separate modules
-5. Extract selector, RGB, and OLED code into separate modules
+5. Run a clean QMK build from an environment where the CLI can invoke git/processes correctly
 6. Only after that, expand toward more layers or more complex animations

 ## Working Assumptions